-At only around 3 km, the Zemi Valley loop trail is unlikely to leave you very tired, though the overall valley is considerably bigger.
+At only around 3 km, the Zemi Valley loop trail is unlikely to leave you very tired, though the overall valley is considerably larger than this trail reveals.
 But sticking to the short loop will give you plenty of time to explore Çavuşin in the afternoon.

 The Walk to Çavuşin Castle

 Çavuşin Castle is located in the village of the same name.
 Returning to Muze Cd., you’ll spot a fairly wide dirt road just opposite the street.
 To get to Çavuşin, you simply have to take this road straight north.